IAliceBobI/sy-tomato-plugin/README.md

 ## Operations on Long Contents

 *Copying, moving, and deleting operations on long contents can be frustrating!
 Here, I use a simple method to handle such operations!*

+> If you notice any missing content after performing an operation, please refresh the page with F5.
+This can happen if the operation was performed too quickly and the page didn't have enough time to update!

 ### Move Operation